Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 When you enroll in a debt management program, the credit counseling agency you work with will set you up with an account that you deposit money into each month.
 Then, the agency uses the money you save into this fund to pay your creditors on your behalf at a lower, pre-negotiated rate.
 To help you manage your money better, credit counselors could also work with you to develop a personal financial plan and budget based on your current situation.

-If you’re strapped with $10,000 or more in debt, debt settlement could help you get out of debt faster.
+If you’re strapped with $7,500 or more in debt, debt settlement could help you get out of debt faster.
 With debt settlement, a company you hire negotiates with your creditors to accept a reduced payment on your debt and forgive the rest.
 This could end up saving you hundreds or even thousands on your debt.
-However, debt settlement often lowers your credit score (at least temporarily), while you may receive calls from debt collection agencies or even threats of lawsuits from creditors.
+However, debt settlement often lowers your credit score (at least temporarily).

-Settling on your own can be a difficult and time-consuming process, but working with a debt settlement company can provide some major advantages.
-First of all, professional debt settlers know just how low creditors are willing to go and have a better idea of how the process works.
+Settling on your own can be a difficult and time-consuming process.
+You may still receive calls from debt collection agencies or even threats of lawsuits from creditors while a settlement company is negotiating your debt.
+But working with a debt settlement company can provide some major advantages.
+First and foremost, professional debt settlers know just how low creditors are willing to go and have a better idea of how the process works.

 There are many ways to make a budget, but the basic idea is to determine your average monthly income, total up your average monthly expenditures, and make any necessary adjustments to ensure that you don’t go over budget.
 Your income is the “top line” in a budget, your necessary expenses (rent/mortgage, groceries, utilities, etc.) is your “bottom line,” and any space in-between those two lines is either disposable income or money that can be put into savings or toward a retirement account.